 If the item is listed on their dashboard, I will make a beeline to apply as a tester.
 Naturally, I get the product that I want, and often it comes some decent discount.
 But the most gratifying part about this is that I can even cancel the purchase if the performance of the product or service is not satisfactory.

 Taking Surveys and Making Money

 Of course, not all surveys are equal, and your compensation will often be subject to certain factors.

 In general, you will get paid more if a survey takes a longer time to complete will pay better.
 And if a particular survey calls for some specific expertise or skills (such as engineering knowledge), you can expect it to pay nicely, in comparison to a survey that is more generic in nature, which could be undertaken by simply anyone.

 The following classifications apply to Vindale’s surveys:

 Evaluations – $5 – $75

-This is simply a products/services trial in a mask.
+This is simply a product/services trial in a mask.
 The exercise would extract your serious and honest opinions upon the expiry of the evaluation.
 Your compensation would have 2 components, the first one deals with the cost of the ’s/service’s, and the second one is to reimburse you on your time spent evaluating the product or service.
 Invariably, this represents the best-paid task among their offerings.

 Surveys – $1 – $5